 Traditional MI treatment includes cardiac catheterization, coronary bypass or medications.
 In some cases, the tissue damage is irreversible and heart function deteriorates.

 Matricelf’s proprietary technology enables the production of autologous, patient-specific hydrogels based on omental ECM.
-The omentum-based hydrogel is used to create autologous implants, where both ECM and the cells are produced from the patient’s omental biopsy.
+The omentum-based hydrogel is used to create autologous implants, where both ECM and cells are produced from the patient’s biopsy.

 Our innovative technology enables the personalized hydrogel to be used as a bio-ink for 3D printing of tissues and organs.
 When combined with patient cells, the hydrogel is used to print tissues and organs that fully match the immunological, biochemical and anatomical properties of the patient.

 Patch dimensions and blood vessels geometry are designed with computer‐aided design (CAD) software using anatomical data from patient’s CT images.
 Blood vessels architecture is further improved by mathematical modeling of oxygen transfer.
 Small blood vessels can be added to the basic vasculature design to ensure adequate exposure of the cardiac patch to oxygenated medium during in vitro cultivation and after transplantation.